Cykotic/Post-Notification/README.md

 # Post-Notification

-This project sends notifications for Twitch and YouTube streams/videos.
+This project sends notifications for Twitch streams and YouTube videos.

 ## Prerequisites